Torven’s Ford

 Torven’s Ford sits along a broad, slow stretch of the Zumker River, where a shallow crossing and clustered docks make it one of the most reliable river-access points south of High Hadleigh.
 Roughly 150-200 souls call it home, most of them Flan by blood, though not by agreement.

-The town is divided more by memory and tradition than boundaries.
+The town is divided less by walls than by memory.
 The older generation that has established farms for generations keeps the Flan traditions more than the newer settlers coming in from High Hadleigh.
 This tension is quiet, persistent, and unresolved.

 Economically, Torven’s Ford thrives on: